Mohamed Aziz Boukraa

 Research interests and hobbies

-Broadly speaking, I am interested in applied mathematics, with a particular focus on inverse problems and imaging.
-My work centers on developing non-invasive methods to recover incomplete or inaccessible information from a limited set of measurements.
+Broadly speaking, I am interested in applied mathematics, particularly in inverse problems and imaging.
+My research primarily focuses on developing non-invasive methods to recover incomplete or inaccessible information from limited measurements.
 This often involves using non-destructive waves and applying regularization techniques to address the inherent ill-posedness of these problems.

 Outside of research, I enjoy playing football, hiking, cooking, as well as traveling to discover new cultures.